Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1100.md

 [fpm](https://github.com/jordansissel/fpm) - used to bundle gems as an rpm - love fpm, great for debian

+What to push the infrastructure itself through the CD system - recursively use the CD system to deploy the CD system.

 ## What will we do now?
 What needs to happen next?